KubeRocketCI/docs/docs/operator-guide/install-kuberocketci.md

     helm status krci -n krci
     ```

-    You can also check ingress endpoints to get the Portal endpoint to enter Portal UI:
+    You can also check ingress endpoints to get the Portal endpoint to enter KubeRocketCI portal:

     ```bash
     kubectl get ingress portal -n krci